shaigoldman/shaigoldman/README.md

 ### Hi there 👋

-😄 I am an undergraduate student at Columbia University majoring in Computer Science.
+😄 I am an undergraduate student at Columbia University majoring in Computer Science and graduating in 2024.

 ☁️ This summer I am interning at Oracle Cloud Infrastructure for the Compute Imaging team!